 At first I was a bit leery of Liar & Spy: I wasn’t crazy about Stead’s previous book When You Reach Me, and I was afraid this one would be about bullying and/or family heartbreak, either one of which can make me run for cover.
 But actually, this turned out to be a super book about the triumph of a young boy who isn’t invited to the “cool table” in the cafeteria, but who manages to turn the tables and redefine “cool” in the absolute best way I can imagine.

 Georges suffers for his name.
-The S is silent – he got his name from his parents’ love of the impressionist painter Georges Seurat – but he is often the butt of jokes and harassment.
+The “s” is silent – he got his name from his parents’ love of the impressionist painter Georges Seurat – and he is often the butt of jokes and harassment.
 Yet he keeps it all in perspective, just like his mom encouraged him to do by teaching him about Seurat.
 Seurat was a pioneer in the post-impressionist technique of pointillism, using small dots of color to form images.
-The viewer blends the colors optically to see the picture.
+The viewer is forced to blend the colors optically to see the picture.
 As Georges explains: